1) Restore Biodiversity

-3) Native plants can be very useful, native plants can be and have been used for almost everything, from food and medicine, to ornamental values and attracting birds and butterflies, to producing materials like fuel, wood, tools, crafts, fibers, glues, dyes, disinfectants, fragrances, fertilizers and more.
+Native plants can be very useful, native plants can be used for almost everything from food and medicine, attracting birds and butterflies, producing fuel, wood, tools, crafts, fibers, glues, dyes, disinfectants, fragrances, fertilizers and more.

-6) Native foods can reconnect humans to our local environment and teach us how to interact in a more positive way, leading to a more sustainable future where humans and nature have a beneficial/symbiotic relationship.
+Native foods can reconnect humans to our local environment and teach us how to interact in a more sustainable way, with a future where humans and nature have a beneficial/symbiotic relationship.